England's Mead wins BBC world football award

 Last updated on .From the section Women's Football

-England and Arsenal forward Beth Mead has been named BBC Women's Footballer of the Year 2022.
+England and Arsenal forward Beth Mead has been voted BBC Women's Footballer of the Year 2022.

 Mead helped the Lionesses to Euros glory in the summer, winning the Golden Boot and the Player of the Tournament award.